axkitraj/simpliauthjs/README.md

 - **Secure Cookies:** Supports cookie-based authentication for secure, persistent sessions.

-- **Database Integration:** Seamlessly integrates with MySQL for storing and managing user data.
+- **Database Integration:** Seamlessly integrates with MongoDb, MySQL and PostgresSQL for storing and managing user data.

 - **Minimal Setup:** Quick and simple configuration for developers with customizable options.